-76. Six of the eight Millennium Declaration's goals, seven of its 16 targets and 18 of its 48 indicators relate directly to health.
+67. Six of the eight Millennium Declaration's goals, seven of its 16 targets and 18 of its 48 indicators relate directly to health.
 Health is also an important contributor to several other goals.
 The significance of the MDGs lies in the linkages between them: they are a mutually reinforcing framework to improve overall human development.
 These have been adopted by the PASB due to their value as a time-specific set of goals with the highest level of political support worldwide to advance human development from the perspective of health:

-• Goal 1: Eradicate extreme poverty and hunger.
+Goal 1: Eradicate extreme poverty and hunger

-• Target 2: Halve, between 1990 and 2015, the proportion of people who suffer from hunger
+Target 2: Halve, between 1990 and 2015, the proportion of people who suffer from hunger o Target 5: Reduce by two-thirds, between 1990 and 2015, the under-five mortality rate

-• Goal 4: Reduce child mortality.
+Goal 4: Reduce child mortality